ufdsat/CHORES-Analyses/README.md

   object.looprun()
   ```
   MET estimation is regression task.
 We used the same model architecture as classification task but got rid of the sigmoid
-  actionvation in the last layer.
+  activation in the last layer.
 The run saves the weigths, history, plots and metrics.
 We only used the root means squrare
   error (RMSE) metric for the METS estimation.